geut/nanocontext/README.md

 #### `ctx.decorate(name, any) -> ctx`

-Secure decoration of a context without override the parent context.
+Secure decoration of a context without overwrite the parent context.

 ```javascript
 ctx.decorate('name', 'alice')